 Step 1: Find Your Friends a.k.a Your Club Members

-Your club should consist of minimum 10 – 15 members for a profitable investment plan.
+Your club should consist of a minimum of 10 – 15 members for a profitable investment plan.
 If you have less number of friends, you can start with six people also.
-However, more the people you have the lesser will be the trouble in getting enough funds for investment.
+However, the more the people you have the lesser will be the trouble in getting enough funds for investment.
 For instance, some great investments favor larger investors.

 Larger groups come with more responsibilities, management principles, and more coordination.
 You have to maintain good rapport with everyone, make sure everyone’s on the same page, include everyone in the group discussions, and regularly update each one about the business.
 Finding a place to meet also becomes an additional concern with larger groups.
 So, you will have to consider all factors before forming your club member gang.